-B. Written Authorization for Inspection and Copying of Paternity File
+Parentage Actions - Written Authorization for Inspection and Copying of Paternity File

-- 1. In addition to the statutory requirements for inspection and copying of documents in a paternity file pursuant to Family Code section 7643, the court recommends that any written authorization also include ALL of the following specific information: - a.
-Case number - b.
-Name and signature of the party or attorney authorizing the inspection - c.
+- A. In addition to the statutory requirements for inspection and copying of documents in a parentage file pursuant to Family Code section 7643, the court recommends that any written authorization also include ALL of the following specific information: - 1.
+Case number - 2.
+Name and signature of the party or attorney authorizing the inspection - 3.
 Name and signature of the "agent" authorized to inspect and/or copy the documents in the file